Dynamics of Streamers and Pseudostreamers and Implications for the Solar Wind: Introduction

 Our goal here is to explore the dynamics of helmet streamers and pseudostreamers, particularly in the context of the release of plasma from the closed field to the open field by interchange reconnection.
 We build on previous work studying the plasma and magnetic field dynamics in the vicinity of the open-closed boundary, which has addressed the dynamics within narrow corridors of open flux \citep{higginson2017b}, the motion of isolated parasitic polarity regions \citep{edmondson2010,pontin2013}, the formation of a pseudostreamer in the open field by migration from the closed field \citep{scott2021}, and the impact of supergranular driving at helmet streamer and pseudostreamer boundaries \citep{aslanyan2021,aslanyan2022}.
 Most of these studies were undertaken using the ARMS code, and all were restricted to an isothermal atmosphere/wind.
 In particular, \cite{aslanyan2021,aslanyan2022} showed that photospheric supergranulation flows drive the formation of interchange-reconnected field lines in narrow filaments.
 The implication is that the outflow of closed-field plasma should form narrow channels even away from the photosphere, consistent with the imprint of the supergranulation detectable out in the solar wind \citep{borovsky2016}.
 In this paper our goal is to present a model that extends these studies by including a self-consistent thermodynamic evolution of the plasma.
 This is critical for comparing plasma signatures in the model with those observed by, for example, Solar Orbiter and Parker Solar Probe.

 The structure of the paper is as follows.
 In Section \ref{sec:method} we describe the physics included in our model and the computational method.
 In Sections \ref{sec:steadystate}--\ref{sec:dynamics} we present the results of our simulations.
-We finish in Section \ref{sec:discuss} with a discussion.
+In Section \ref{sec:in-situ} we compute synthetic observable and discuss the relevance for observations, and in Section \ref{sec:discuss} we finish with a discussion.